safwanaljbaae/GravDyn/README.md

 The input densities control the relative mass distribution among layers.
 The masses are first computed from the density values, then rescaled so that the final sum equals exactly the provided `total_mass`.
 Using uniform densities produces a layered discretization of a homogeneous body, while varying densities allows modeling of internal density variations.

 The output is a DataFrame with columns: `['x', 'y', 'z', 'mass', 'face_id', 'layer_id', 'density_input']`, containing the coordinates, masses, face associations, and layer indices for each mascon.
-For more details on this method and its validation, we refer the reader to XXXXX.
+For more details on this method and its validation, we refer the reader to Chanut et al, 2017 and Aljbaae et. al, 2021.

 #### References:

-T. G. G. Chanut, S. Aljbaae, A. F. B. A. Prado, and V. Carruba.
-Dynamics in the vicinity of (101955) Bennu: solar radiation pressure effects in equatorial orbits.
+- Chanut T. G. G., Aljbaae S.,Prado A. F. B. A., and Carruba V. Dynamics in the vicinity of (101955) Bennu: solar radiation pressure effects in equatorial orbits.
 MNRAS, 470:2687–2701, September 2017.
 URL: https://academic.oup.com/mnras/article/470/3/2687/3829898

-S. Aljbaae, J. Souchay, V. Carruba, D. M. Sanchez, and A. F. B. A. Prado.
-Influence of Apophis’ spin axis variations on a spacecraft during the 2029 close approach with Earth.
+- Aljbaae S., Souchay J., Carruba V., Sanchez D. M., and Prado A. F. B. A. Influence of Apophis’ spin axis variations on a spacecraft during the 2029 close approach with Earth.
 Romanian Astronomical Journal, 31(3):317–337, November 2021.
 URL: https://www.astro.ro/~roaj/31_3/20-2119apophis2b.pdf
 ---

 ### 5. Compute gravitational field